-If you go down this route make sure you’re choosing mixes with high quality ingredients.
-Look for something which lists only one grain as a main ingredient and avoid anything too heavy in wheat.
-Double check for ingredients that rats can’t eat, such as alfalfa, grass or straw.
+If you go down this route make sure you’re choosing mixes with high-quality ingredients.
+Look for something which lists only one grain as the main ingredient and avoid anything too heavy in wheat.
+Double-check for ingredients that rats can’t eat, such as alfalfa, grass or straw.

 Make Your Own Mix

 If you’d like to get really creative, you can create your own complete mix, using the Shunamite Diet.
 The Shunamite Diet was created by Alison Campbell of Shunamite Rats, author of The Scuttling Gourmet.
 The basic principle is to create a nutritionally balanced mix, based on volume.

 To create your own mix, you will need:

 – 50 – 60% base mix.
 This is the basis of your mix.
 You can do this by mixing together a few different minimally processed grains, or by using a commercially available food mix.

 – 20 – 25% processed grains.
 This should be a mixture of things like low-sugar cereals (supermarket own brands are usually lowest in sugar), pasta, egg noodles, rice flakes, rice crackers, etc. Aim for minimal wheat if you have older rats, as this will be easier for them to digest.